ghazal-naderi/platform-11/k8s/tekton-pipelines/README.md

 # tekton-pipelines
 ## introduction
-This struct provides the core of our CI/CD pipeline for Kubernetes - it includes all the CRDs and code necessary to automatically render and deploy Kustomize YAML to Kubernetes clusters.
+This struct provides the core of our CI/CD pipeline for Kubernetes - it includes all the CRDs and code necessary to automatically render and deploy Terraform HCL and Kustomize YAML to Kubernetes clusters.
 ## updates
 *pipeline:* `v0.16.2`
 *triggers:* `v0.8.1`